MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 1. Go to **Users** > **Permission Sets**.
 1. Open the **Sales Agent** permission set created in the previous step.
 1. Select **Object Settings**.
 1. Select the object representing your leads being researched.
-For example, **Leads**.
+For example, **Lead**.
 1. Select **Edit Properties**, and set the following permissions:
     - **Object permissions**: Read, Edit, View All Records
     - **Field permissions**: